ia7ck/insertline/help/insertline.md

 ## Usage

-Type `insertlinbelow` in command mode, and empty line is inserted below the line which cursor located.
+Type `insertlinbelow` in command mode, then empty line is inserted below the line which cursor located.

 Meanwhile, `insertlineabove` command inserts empty line above the current line.